wpark/MoodTracker/README.md

 `On {date}, I felt {what}, because {reason}, rated {number for rating}, color {characters},`

 Please note that each component ends with a comma, including the last one where you specify a color of a bar in the bar graph.

-In the place of {characters}, you have to enter one of the following to specify a color for a bar. b = blue, g = green, r = red, c = cyan, m = magenta, y = yellow, k = black, nc = default The default color is set to be Maic mint, #AAF0D1.
+In the place of {characters}, you have to enter one of the following to specify a color for a bar.

+b = blue, g = green, r = red, c = cyan, m = magenta, y = yellow, k = black, nc = default

+The default color is set to be Maic mint, #AAF0D1.

+Please also note that in the place of {number for rating}, you must enter a number between 0 and 10, 0 being extremely bad and 10 being perfect.
+It can be an integer or a decimal.